andreamoleri/DataArchitecture/README.md

 separate node within the cluster.
 This method enables horizontal scaling, making it possible to handle very large datasets and high-throughput operations efficiently.
 Key concepts in MongoDB sharding include:

-1. **Sharded Clusters**: composed of multiple shards, each storing a portion of the data.
+1. **Sharded Clusters:** composed of multiple shards, each storing a portion of the data.
 A sharded cluster includes three main components: shards, query routers, and config servers.
-    - **Shards**: store the actual data.
+    - **Shards:** store the actual data.
 Each shard can be a replica set to provide high availability and data redundancy.
-    - **Query Routers (mongos)**: route client requests to the appropriate shard(s).
+    - **Query Routers (mongos):** route client requests to the appropriate shard(s).
 They handle the distribution of queries and aggregation of results.
-    - **Config Servers**: maintain metadata and configuration settings for the cluster.
+    - **Config Servers:** maintain metadata and configuration settings for the cluster.
 They store information about the sharding structure and the location of data.

-2. **Shard Keys**: a shard key is a field or a combination of fields that determines how data is distributed across shards.
+2. **Shard Keys:** a shard key is a field or a combination of fields that determines how data is distributed across shards.
 Choosing an appropriate shard key is crucial for balanced data distribution and query performance.

 In MongoDB, sharding can be enabled and configured through the console, providing an easy-to-use interface for managing sharded clusters.